 George Hoellen, President, T.O.
 Haas Tire, Lincoln; Jo Leyland, City Administrator for the City of Imperial; Lash Chaffin of the League of Nebraska Municipalities; Ed Sadler, City Manager of the City of Sidney; Kelley Danielson, District Manager of the Butler County Landfill; Jim Weber, president of Sandhills Plastics, Kearney; Danielle Easdale, Waste Reduction and Recycling Incentive Grant Project Manager in Cass County; Rick Yoder, Chief Sustainability Officer at the University of Nebraska-Omaha; and Fred Hlava, retired Gordon City Manager.

 For more information, please see the Sept.
 29 news release.

-(Last Updated March 3, 2017) -- The Department is in the process of retaining a consultant to prepare a study on solid waste programs as required by LB 1101.
+(Last Updated April 21, 2017) -- The Department has selected a consultant to prepare a study on solid waste programs as required by LB 1101.
 For more information, see April 21 NDEQ News item.
 The Advisory Committee has met twice, the first meeting was primarily for introduction and background purposes, the second meeting involved seeking advice from the Committee as to what should be included and emphasized in the Scope of Work that is included in the Request for Proposals (for more information, see Oct.
 21, 2016 news release and Dec.
 7, 2016 new release.)

 NDEQ and the Nebraska Department of Administrative Services posted the Request for Proposals on January 18, 2017.
 Proposals were received through by 2 p.m.
 CST February 28, 2017.

 Below are materials related to the study, including a copy of LB1101.